“In the eye of the storm I am calm”

 I have specialized in yoga for men and taught it for over three years now.
 Why and how?
 Read more about it in my blog!
 However, I also teach a lot of mixed (men and women) yoga classes as well as private, duo or group (and corporate yoga) classes.

-I teach classic Hatha yoga group classes for both men and women at BEcycle Studio in Berlin Mitte on sundays, 11:30 as well as several companies and organizations around Berlin.
-My YUNGsYOGA or yoga-for-men class is every Monday, 8 pm at Remedy Studio in Berlin Prenzlauer Berg.
-If you or your company are interested in having yoga on the premises of your company, please feel free to drop me a line..
+At the moment, I only teach one open class and this one's for men!
+Every Monday, 8 pm at Remedy Studio in Berlin Prenzlauer Berg.
+If you or your company however, are interested in having yoga on the premises of your company, please feel free to get in touch.

 Private classes are a good opportunity if you’ve already been practicing for a while by yourself and you’d like somebody to take a closer look at the practice, maybe make some adjustments to it.
 If you are a beginner, this is a great way to get some basic insights into yoga and customize your practice.
 In my private classes, I am also able to incorporate a lot more props and work in a more therapeutic way, especially when a student is dealing with special conditions and needs extra care. .